 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your MBA in Business Intelligence at SNHU include:

 The job market for business intelligence pros is growing as fast as big data itself.
-According to the McKinsey Global Institute’s report, “Big Data: The Next Frontier for Innovation, Competition and Productivity,” the U.S. will face a shortage of more than 1.5 million managers and analysts who are capable of processing big data and making decisions based on the results.
+According to the McKinsey Global Institute's report, "Big Data: The Next Frontier for Innovation, Competition and Productivity," the U.S. will face a shortage of more than 1.5 million managers and analysts who are capable of processing big data and making decisions based on the results.
 The U.S. Bureau of Labor Statistics agrees that demand for this skillset is high.
-Marketing research analyst jobs will grow by 32 percent and management analyst positions will expand by 19 percent through 2022.
+Marketing research analyst jobs will grow by 19% and management analyst positions will expand by 14% through 2024.

 The skills and knowledge you learn in SNHU's MBA in Business Intelligence will prepare you for those jobs and others in high demand, including: